tbrowne5/Better-data-for-better-predictions-data-curation-improves-deep-learning-for-sgRNA-Cas9-prediction/README.md

 ```
 This will: 1) Identify all sgRNA targets in the sample.fa file, 2) Predict Cas9 activity for each target, and 3) Write the targets and predicted activities to a file called sample_predictions.txt

-The full list of options for FASTA input-based model are:
+The full list of options for FASTA input-based model predictions are:
 ```
 python crisprHAL.py --model [TevSpCas9/eSpCas9/WT-SpCas9] --input [input file path] --output [optional output file path] --circular
 ```

 ## 4: Preparing your own input CSV Files